 Marlborough had also been over this ground many times before during the previous four years.
 He had "put it in his pocket" as Wellington was to have later said of the field at Waterloo.
 He visited every hamlet, knew every sunken road, every dip in the ground, the condition of the streams and marshes, the concealed places, the fields of fire.
 The Duke was hoping Villeroi would meet him here, but not counting on it.
 He imagined that, given Villeroi's cautious nature, the French marshal would chose to wait behind the Dyle, farther west.
 Nevertheless, the unobstructed plain between Ramillies and Taviers was the ideal avenue to move west.
-The Duke's plan was not subtle; it was to hunt Villeroi down, wherever he chose to stand, and annihilate him.
+But the Duke's plan was not subtle; it was to hunt Villeroi down, wherever he chose to stand, and annihilate him.
 Marlborough may have been a gentile, charming diplomat, but he was first a ruthless warrior, a regular Genghis Khan.

 So both commanders, almost by telepathic assent, had pre-selected this spot to meet each other.

 The Bourbons PrepareVilleroi got there first.
 Which would turn out to be fine with Marlborough.
 Arriving in the early morning of the 23rd, the Villeroi's army began to deploy from north to south behind the Petite Gheete.
 Anticipating that Marlborough would show up at any minute, the French commander had his men drop their packs and let the baggage pile up behind the villages of Ramillies and Offus, without setting up camp first.
 As a result, there was a mess left in the French rear, as hundreds of wagons and mountains of baggage were stacked randomly.
 The marshal thought they'd have plenty of time to sort things out and set up camp after they had secured the position and defeated the Allies.
 This failure to clean up their room would later turn out to hinder the French later, as we'll see.